 Families, couples, and honeymooners will find plenty of things to do in Turks and Caicos.
 Hunting for conch shells on the beach, renting kayaks or jet skis, or learning how to windsurf – the water activities are plentiful!

-Perhaps one of the things that make Turks and Caicos unique is the fabulous marine life.
-A premier snorkeling and diving destination, the vibrant reefs are home to underwater creatures like stingrays, eels, and a variety of fish.
+Perhaps one thing that makes Turks and Caicos unique is the fabulous marine life.
+A premier snorkeling and diving destination, the vibrant reefs are home to underwater creatures like stingrays, eels, and fish.
 Whether swimming, snorkeling, or diving, always protect marine life by wearing reef-safe mineral sunscreen instead of the harsh chemicals in traditional sunscreen.

-Be sure to catch the famous Thursday Night Fish Fry at Bight Beach—live music, vendors, and of course, great food.
-Sit by the beach and watch the sunset before getting back to the party.
+Be sure to catch the famous Thursday Night Fish Fry at Bight Beach—live music, vendors, and great food.
+Sit by the beach and watch the sunset before returning to the party.

 Hotels like the most picturesque beaches in Turks and Caicos.
 For a more budget-friendly option, look for vacation properties on the island and rent a car for island adventures.